YEI UCAS free application guide for 2027 entry.

 When issues are discussed which have moral and ethical implications, many students are prone to be heavily guided by their emotive response.
 It is in these instances that Hanzallah’s logical and reasoning skills are really put on display.

-While he holds clear moral principles, he also considers economic and practical political realities, making him exceptionally grounded and well suited to university study.
+While he holds clear moral principles, he also considers economic and practical political realities, making him exceptionally grounded and well-suited to university study.
 His written work mirrors his spoken contributions, consistently displaying analytical depth and clarity of thought.

 Beyond the classroom, he has shown initiative by participating in and organising academic forums.
 He has attended over 20 Model UN conferences and debates, canvassed for two candidates in the 2024 election, and actively engaged with two pressure groups.